-This is probably the most straightforward way to purify water.
-Simply place the water you wish to purify in a pot, place the pot over a heat source, and wait.
+This is the #1 thing most people think of.
+Living in a hurricane prone area, I have heard the "boil water" advisories - and perhaps you have too, depending where you live.
+This isn't a difficult thing to do if you have the tools (a little more difficult if you don't have a heat source).
+Put your water in the pot, then place the pot over a heat source, and wait.
 Depending on the temperature of your heat source, it may take anywhere from three to five minutes before the water fully boils.
 Don’t rush it (you want to make sure that all bacteria and parasites have been killed).
 If you’re in the wilderness and need to boil water, then you will need a fire and a pot to boil in.
 If you don’t have a pot, look for a container that is fire-proof.

 Method #2: Distillation

-If you’re stuck in the wilderness with no water, you might not have any choice but to build a solar water still.
+If you’re stuck in the wilderness somewhere without a filter, you might not have any choice but to build a solar water still.
 Solar water stills allow you to turn dirty water into crystal clear distilled water.
 And the best part is that it’s relatively easy to build, and doesn’t require any fancy equipment or extensive knowledge.
 Similar to how water evaporates from say, a pond, the water in a solar water still will evaporate and collect in an isolated container (leaving all of the “junk” behind).